AlexAslam/SPCoding/README.md

 ruby 2.7.3p183

 # using the applicaiton
-do 'ruby parser.rb webserver.log' or you can have your own log file. make sure to be in the app directory and place your log file into the same directory.
+do 'ruby parser.rb webserver.log' or you can have your own log file.<br />
+make sure to be in the app directory and place your log file into the same directory.

 # log file format
 /help_page/1 126.318.035.038 <br />